the future is immersive learning…

 proficient with the tool

-To understand the competitors and the market where edtech companies are providing solutions and where can we give better value proposition, I did a Competitor Analysis.
-Have a look below.
+To understand the competitors and the market where edtech companies are providing solutions and where can I give better value proposition, I did a Competitor Analysis.

 The areas of opportunities are: